anshu0810/anshu0810.github.io/README.md

 4. Make the repository public so potential employers can see it and initialize the repository with a Readme file.

-5. Click on add files and upload your resume in markdown format and name it as **index.md**.
+5. Click on `add files` and upload your resume in markdown format and name it as **index.md**.
 Make sure that you are working in your **main branch**.
 Etter also mentions the value of markdown in his book *Modern Technical Writing* and says that "Markdown has the cleanest syntax and it is easy to write and read."
 Here is a [Cheatsheet](https://www.markdownguide.org/cheat-sheet/) for Markdown syntax.

 6. Next step is to Clone your repository so you can work offline or make changes to it offline as well.
-   * Click on Code button and then select github desktop.
+   * Click on `Code` button and then select `github desktop`.
    * It will open your github desktop application and then you can choose the path for your repository and clone it.
    * Well Done!
 Now you can make changes to your resume here and later update them online.

 Finally, you want your Website to look more appealing and presentable.

-7. **Go to yourusername.github.io** and Click on Settings.
+7. **Go to yourusername.github.io** and Click on `Settings`.
-   * Scroll down till you find Github Pages and then Click on Choose a theme.
+   * Scroll down till you find Github Pages and then Click on `Choose a theme`.
    * Select a theme which suits your resume.
    * Github uses [Jekyll](https://github.com/jekyll/jekyll) a static site generator to make your themes.
 Etter makes great point about static site generators in his book as        he argues that